jonigl/ollama-mcp-bridge/CI.md

 - Ignores changes to docs, images, and some config files

 **Purpose:**
 Runs unit tests using `pytest` in a fresh environment managed by `uv`.
+And checks code formatting with `black`.

 **Key Steps:**
 - Checkout code